nolt/acore-linux-restarter/README.md

-# Linux restarter for ACore/MaNGOS/CMangos/TrinityCore.
+# Linux restarter for ACore/MaNGOS/CMangos.
+With this tool you can start/stop/restart your server in no time.

 Support : [AzerothCore](http://azerothcore.org)